-If you read or watch any news about Obamacare plans or buying health insurance, you might hear terms like “open enrollment” and “special enrollment period”, but what do those phrases mean?
+If you notice news about Obamacare plans or buying health insurance, you might hear terms like “open enrollment” and “special enrollment period”.
+But what do those phrases mean?

 Special Enrollment Period for Health Insurance: Qualifying Life Events